The Importance of Parental Involvement in Public Education

 It didn’t stop there—she also helped with book fairs, school assemblies, PTA fundraisers, and even attended a few school board meetings.
 My four siblings and I were blessed to have a mother who put aside so many other things to be intimately involved in our education.

 I married into a family with a similar ethic.
-My mother-in-law finished her career as a school librarian, always ready with reading recommendations for my kids.
+My mother-in-law finished her career as a school librarian and has always been ready with reading recommendations for my kids.
 Both she and my mom demonstrated that parental involvement in education is a cornerstone of student achievement, especially in public schools.

-For parents who feel overwhelmed or under-qualified to assist at school, I invite you to look at California’s Education Code 5110051101.
+For parents who feel overwhelmed or under-qualified to assist at school, I invite you to look at the general provisions of the California Education Code.
 These sections emphasize the essential role parents play in their children’s education.
 Parents aren’t just caretakers—they are the primary educators, advocates, and enablers of their children’s future.
 No one has a deeper stake in their child’s development or a better understanding of how they learn than the parent.
 This role is irreplaceable.

 From the moment a child is born, parents begin teaching—whether it’s how to walk, talk, or explore the world.
 That primary educator influence continues once a child enters formal schooling, where parents remain their strongest advocates.
 While teachers are deeply committed to their students, no one can replace the unique love and attention a parent provides.
 California law recognizes that schools perform best when parents are actively involved.
 Research confirms that sustained family involvement leads to better academic achievement and schools that truly support student learning.

 Fortunately, there are many ways parents can get involved in their child’s education, no matter their work schedules or personal circumstances.
-Whether you’re a stay-at-home parent, working professional, single parent, or sharing custody, opportunities to engage are plentiful.
+Whether you’re a stay-at-home parent, a working professional, or a single parent, and even if you’re sharing custody, opportunities to engage are plentiful.

 Starting each day on a positive note can set the tone for articulated learning.
-From ensuring your child gets enough sleep, providing nutritious meals, or simply encouraging them with kind words, these small actions create a foundation for accomplishing academic goals.
+From ensuring your child gets enough sleep and providing nutritious meals to simply encouraging your child with kind words, your actions create a foundation for accomplishing academic goals.

 Maintaining open communication with teachers and school staff is also critical.
 Don’t wait for parent-teacher conferences—check in regularly throughout the year.
 Ask about your child’s progress and offer your input.
 High quality schools value proactive parents who collaborate in their child’s academic journey.